Skip to content

 Inviting Users

-Once your organization and locations are set up, it’s time to bring your team on board.
+Once your organization and facilities are set up, it’s time to bring your team on board.
 As an admin, you can invite managers, associates, and other team members to FastQuery.

 To invite a new user: